vishal-0122/Nyaya-Saathi/README.md

 - Advanced RAG pipeline with grading and query rewriting
 - MCP-based tool execution layer
 - Chroma vector database for retrieval
-- Supabase PostgreSQL for persistent session memory
+- Supabase PostgreSQL as a production-oriented memory database for persistent session and conversation context
 - LangSmith for observability and debugging
 - Dockerized deployment with CI/CD via GitHub Actions